kirbyUK/pkmntcg-discord-bot/README.md

 ```
 !search [card-name]
 	Gives a list of all cards matching the search
 	[card-name], as well as the set code and name.

 	e.g.
 	    !search ambipom
 	    !search ninja boy
 	    !search splash energy

 !show [set-code]
     Displays the text and image of the given card
     from the given set.
 If you are unsure of the
     set code, find it using !search first.

     e.g.
         !show xy11-91
+        !show xy11-103
+        !show xy9-113

+!text [set-code]
+    Similar to !show, however gives just the text in
+    a copy-and-pastable format.

+    e.g.
+        !show xy11-91